scoulomb/home-assistant/2025-new-gen-setup/flint3-router/6-router-mode.md

 - Useful when ethernet cable isn't available

 ### Tethering
-- Router gets internet from USB-connected smartphone
+- Router gets internet from USB-connected smartphone (like Simpoyo)
 - Uses your phone's mobile data connection
 - Good for temporary internet or travel situations